IreneKilgannon/pands-project/README.md

 This is my analysis of Fisher's Iris data set for the programming and scripting module for the [Higher Diploma in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at Atlantic Technological University.

-## Left to do

-__NB add literature comparison, add more references where ever needed.__

-1. Conclusion

 ## Project Statement
 * Research the data set and summarise it in a [README](https://github.com/IreneKilgannon/pands-project/blob/main/README.md).
 * Download the data set and add it to my [GitHub repository](https://github.com/IreneKilgannon/pands-project).